tomcam/mb/website/docs/theme-architecture.md

 # Metabuzz theme architecture

 ## TODO: Things to cover
+* Mention that the following are added automatically responsive.css theme-dark.css
-* wide vs. pillar
+* wide vs. pillar: THIS NEEDS UPDATING
   - Most themes are based on Textual.
   - Textual can be either wide or pillar style.
 It defauls to wide.
   - To make it pillar style,
     1. Add this to the bottom of `sizes.css` `--alt-article-column-width:65%;`
-    1. Create the filler `pillar.css` with these contents `header,nav,article,footer {width:var(--alt-article-column-width);}`
+    1. Create the file `pillar.css` with these contents `header,nav,article,footer {width:var(--alt-article-column-width);}`
     1. Include the file "pillar.css" directly
     after "sizes.css" in the Toml file, something like this: